This blog may contain affiliate links. Read our disclosure policy for more info.

-16. Eat at the Train Station Restaurant in Lake Louise
+31. Eat at the Train Station Restaurant in Lake Louise

-Daniel and I went here for lunch recently and were very impressed.
+Daniel and I went here for lunch and were very impressed.
 Not only was the food very tasty and affordable, but the location was perfect!
 The restaurant is actually set in an old heritage train station.
 It is beautifully decorated and there is tons of pictures to look at and information to read.

 To me, it was a fun place to eat because it was about so much more than just the food!

-17. Ride Lake Louise Gondola
+32. Ride the Lake Louise Gondola

 When we visited, we didn’t get the best weather and the views were pretty obstructed thanks to fog and clouds.
 But, that doesn’t mean we didn’t have fun.
 The wildlife interpretive center and restaurant were awesome to visit and the long 15-minute ride in the gondola was a blast!

-The winter season runs from November to April.
+Important info: The winter season runs from November to April.
 The sightseeing gondola season runs from June to October (check their website for exact opening and closing dates.)

-18. Drive the Icefield Parkway
+34. Drive the Icefields Parkway

 Some of the best places you can see along the drive include: